North Wheatley Church of England Primary

 Just a quick note: PE and Swimming sessions will take place on Fridays, so please make sure your child comes prepared and ready for some active fun!

-The Multiplication Tables Check (MTC) is a key stage 2 assessment to be taken by pupils at the end of Year 4 (in June).
-The purpose of the MTC is to make sure the times tables knowledge is at the expected level.
-In the 2024/2025 academic year, the multiplication tables check (MTC) is statutory for primary schools.The MTC is an online test where the pupils are asked 25 questions on times tables 2 to 12.
-For every question pupils have 6 seconds to answer and in between the questions there is a 3-second rest.
-Questions about the 6, 7, 8, 9, and 12 times table come up more often.
-The questions are generated randomly based on the rules of the MTC.
+The Multiplication Tables Check (MTC) is a key stage 2 assessment taken by pupils at the end of Year 4 (in June).
+Its purpose is to ensure that children’s times tables knowledge is at the expected level.
+In the 2024/2025 academic year, the MTC is statutory for all primary schools.